 At camp, we want to create a space where young people can belong to a community, through a local youth community.
 Together, young people can learn about the issues they face and the challenges they will come across in life.
 In challenging these young people mentally, physically, spiritually and socially we hope to provide them with tools for life and a hope for the future.

-To be a part of camp, it is important that you agree with our values.
+To be a part of camp, it is important that our leaders understand and align with our values.

 This is who we are: